 Additionally, the bill introduces a new credit for taxpayers whose property is enrolled in programs that provide public access for hunting, fishing, or other uses, as well as for those engaged in qualified management activities that promote improved habitat.
-The annual credit is based on the total amount paid for ad valorem taxes related to the property, and it is capped at the amount of tax imposed under the Kansas income tax act.
-The provisions of this bill will apply to taxable years commencing after December 31, 2025, and the existing section of K.S.A.
+The annual credit is based on the total amount paid for ad valorem taxes related to the property, and it cannot exceed the taxpayer's income tax liability.
+The provisions of this bill will apply to all taxable years commencing after December 31, 2025, and the existing section of K.S.A.
 2024 Supp.
 79-32,203 is repealed.

 As introduced: 79-32